 More from gluten-free recipes from Sprinkles Cupcakes:

-Your new favorite sweet treat is this Gluten-free Recipe For Strawberry Cupcakes with a Strawberry Buttercream Icing, which is overflowing with rich strawberry flavor from strawberries in the cake and the frosting.
+Your new favorite sweet treat is this Gluten-free Recipe For Strawberry Cupcakes with Strawberry Buttercream Icing, which is overflowing with rich strawberry flavor from strawberries in the cake and the frosting.

 If you are a chocolate lover, you will love this Dark Chocolate Frosting Buttercream recipe direct from Sprinkles Cupcakes.
 For sobbing out loud, who doesn't love chocolate frosting?